A Biography of the Doctor

 Fans have long theorised that the second Doctor had a series of adventures between his trial at the end of The War Games and his eventual regeneration.
 This theory has been named "season 6b" by fans.
 The main evidence for this theory is as follows

-- The Doctor ages from 450 before his trial (Tomb of the Cybermen) to 750 afterwards (Pyramids of Mars, and there are very few points where he isn't rravelling with a human companion
+- The Doctor ages from 450 before his trial (Tomb of the Cybermen) to 750 afterwards (Pyramids of Mars, and there are very few points between those stories where he isn't travelling with a human companion

 - In The Five Doctors, he knows the outcome of his trial and is able to steer his TARDIS – something he couldn't do during his TV stories.

-- In The Two Doctors, he is seen working for the Time Lords – something he never did in his own time, and is also able to steer his TARDIS .
+- In The Two Doctors, he is seen working for the Time Lords and is able to steer his TARDIS – two things that were not true in any of the stories in his own era.
 He also has a Stattenheim remote control for the TARDIS

 The Time Lords from the third Doctor's era take the second Doctor out of his timestream in order to help the third Doctor defeat Omega.
 With advice from the first Doctor, the two are successful.